Eduardo Verástegui: Career

 Before he began his acting career, Verástegui was a backing singer and founding member of the musical group Kairo.
 Eduardo Verástegui, his lone solo album to date, was released in 2001 following his collaboration with the aforementioned ensemble on the albums Signo del tiempo (1994) and Gaudium (1995).

-During the mid-1990´s, allegedly, he was romantically linked to Ricky Martin.

 At the end of the 1990s, he appeared in some Mexican television productions, such as Una luz en el camino (1998), Soñadoras (1998-1999), and Alma rebelde (1999).

 2000-2010

 After finding success as a musical entertainer and then as a soap opera star, he decided to pursue a career in Hollywood.
 In 2002, before filming commenced on Chasing Papi, Verástegui took voice-coaching lessons to improve his English pronunciation.
 The coach was a committed Catholic, and during their conversations, Verástegui re-discovered his faith and resolved to change his lifestyle.
 He also declared that he had decided to turn down offers to play roles in films that conflicted with his Catholic beliefs or that insulted his Latino brethren.
 In an interview with Dave Hartline, the author of The Tide Is Turning Toward Catholicism, published by Catholic Report, he said he was committed to attending Mass daily, praying, reading the Bible, saying the rosary, and attending confession at least once a week.
 He also said that he first encountered his renewed faith in Scott Hahn's book, Rome Sweet Home, which "had a great impact on me, and its influences can be seen in much of what I do".